jakewisse/dont-be-a-git/slides/intro.md

 Notes:

 - `git checkout` doesn't have a ton in common with `svn checkout`
-- "I think if we look at Git's internals a little bit, we can all be sure that no one is making any incorrect assumptions about what Git is doing when we use it.
-(As I did)"
+- If we look at Git's internals a little bit, we can all be sure that no one is making any incorrect assumptions about what Git is doing when we use it.
+(As I did)

 @@@

 ## Goals ##

 - Peek behind the curtains, and take a look at how Git persists information.
-- Armed with a correct model of Git, demo a couple of great things that Git does (from the CLI).
+- Armed with a correct model of Git, demo a couple of great things that Git does (via its CLI).